davinerd/dhis2-tools-dab/README.md

 This version includes, on top of the original tool's features:
 - Improved output
-- Improved credentials storage and retrival (consistency and security)
+- Improved credentials storage and retrieval (consistency and security)
 - More robust setup for increased flexibility and customization (reduced hardcoded values)
 - Possibility to specify different ubuntu versions for each container (in `containers.json` or via `dhis2-create-instance`)
 - LXD cluster support (enabled by default in `lxd_setup.sh`)